The Good Life - Off Grid Water Solutions

 In some cases however a total off grid solution is required since no other source of water exists and so rainwater purification system is required.

-If you are thinking about installing an off grid drinking water solution, then these regulations will still apply.
-To comply with these important drinking water criteria we supply the Rainsafe, an innovative rainwater to drinking water package solution for treating rainwater into drinking water, storing it and delivering it on demand.
+The above treatment chain can be supplied in an "all in one package" such as the Rainsafe, an innovative rainwater to drinking water package solution for treating rainwater into drinking water, storing it and delivering it on demand.

 There are a number of activities that result in wastewater being created, domestically these could include cooking, bathing, washing, using the toilet.